Atherosclerosis: Accelerated growth of plaques

-The distribution of atherosclerotic plaques in a part of arterial endothelium is inhomogeneous.
-The multiple and focal development of atherosclerotic changes is similar to that in the development of amyloid plaques in the brain and that of age spots on the skin.
+The distribution of atherosclerotic plaques in a part of the arterial endothelium is inhomogeneous.
+The multiple and focal development of atherosclerotic changes is similar to that in the development of amyloid plaques in the brain and age spots on the skin.
 Misrepair-accumulation aging theory suggests that misrepair mechanisms play an important role in the focal development of atherosclerosis.
-Development of a plaque is a result of repair of injured endothelium.
-Because of the infusion of lipids into sub-endothelium, the repair has to end up with altered remodeling of local endothelium.
+The development of a plaque is a result of the repair of the injured endothelium.
+Because of the infusion of lipids into the sub-endothelium, the repair has to end up with altered remodeling of the local endothelium.
 This is the manifestation of a misrepair.
-Important is this altered remodeling makes the local endothelium have increased fragility to damage and have reduced repair efficiency.
-As a consequence, this part of endothelium has an increased risk factor of being injured and improperly repaired.
-Thus, the accumulation of misrepairs of endothelium is focalized and self-accelerating.
-In this way, the growing of a plaque is also self-accelerating.
-Within a part of the arterial wall, the oldest plaque is always the biggest, and is the most dangerous one to cause blockage of a local artery.
+This altered remodeling increases the susceptibility of the local endothelium to damage and reduces its repair efficiency.
+Consequently, this part of the endothelium has an increased risk of being injured and improperly repaired.
+Thus, the accumulation of misrepairs of the endothelium is focalized and self-accelerating.
+In this way, the growth of a plaque is also self-accelerating.
+Within a part of the arterial wall, the oldest plaque is always the biggest and is the most dangerous one to cause blockage of a local artery.